CaptainCodeman/datastore-mapper/readme.md

 See the `/config.go` file for all configuration options.

-The mapper will use memcache for datastore operations using [nds](https://github.com/qedus/nds) but this can be controlled by calling either of:

-    mapper.UseDatastore()

-Or, to use memcache again:

-    mapper.UseMemcached()

 ## Mapper Jobs
 Mapper Jobs are defined by creating a Go struct that implements the `JobSpec` interface and registering it with the mapper: